hieplpvip/ctf-writeup/hcmus-ctf-2021-qualification-round/Faded/README.md

 author: pakkunandy
 ```

-The file is created using PyInstaller.
-We use pyinstxtractor to extract it:
+The file is created using `PyInstaller`.
+We use `pyinstxtractor` to extract it:

 ```shell
 wget https://raw.githubusercontent.com/extremecoders-re/pyinstxtractor/master/pyinstxtractor.py